tv2/casparcg-cliptool/README.md

 Settings are split into 3 parts.

 -   Buttons
-    -   'Restart Cliptool' button is not shown if Settings is entered from the [channel view](#view-modes)
 -   CasparCG settings
     -   Is not shown if Settings is entered from the [channel view](#view-modes).
 -   Channel settings, which are named outputs in Cliptool.